Super-Protocol/docs/docs/marketplace/guides/storage.md

 ## Step 1.
 Register a Storj account

 If you don't already have a [Storj](https://www.storj.io/) account, register one.
 Both free Trial and Pro accounts are suitable.
-However, with a Trial account, your files will become inaccessible once the trial period ends.
+Note that with a Trial account, your files will become inaccessible once the trial period ends.

 ## Step 2.
 Create a project and bucket

-Log in to your Storj account dashboard and create a new project and a bucket.
+[Log in](https://www.storj.io/login) to your Storj account dashboard and create a new project and a bucket.
 Refer to the Storj documentation for instructions on how to [create a project](https://storj.dev/support/projects) and [create a bucket](https://storj.dev/support/object-browser#configure-object-browser-access).

 ## Step 3.
 Generate S3 Access Keys